ADVANCED AUTOMATION INVESTMENT CAN ALLEVIATE US LABOR SHORTAGE IN DISTRIBUTION AND LOGISTICS

 The Current State of Employment

-Around 6.5 million people remain unemployed, according to the latest data from the U.S. Bureau of Labor Statistics, with the national unemployment rate remaining relatively stable in the last 12 months.
+At the end of January, 2019 around 6.5 million people remain unemployed, according to the latest data from the U.S. Bureau of Labor Statistics.
+The national unemployment rate remains relatively stable in the last 12 months.
 Long-term unemployment—jobless for 27 weeks or more—accounts for around 20 percent of the total unemployment rate, although it should be noted that this number rarely fluctuates by more than 2 percent at any one time.

 Wages have also shown a year-on-year growth rate of just under 3 percent and there is a widely-held expectation that the labor market itself will remain buoyant for the foreseeable future.

 That is the good news for employment.
 The caveat to a low unemployment rate and upward wage levels is that the U.S. could experience an extreme labor shortage sooner rather than later.
 And, in many distribution hub geographies, warehousing and logistics are already feeling the pressure.

 With ecommerce cemented in the retail industry, the distribution and logistics sector has been forced to up its staffing levels.
 As a result, job growth in the sector has remained strong, irrespective of the seasonal fluctuations that the industry experiences from October to December every year.